 Informed consent is your authorization to proceed with any medical tasks, with the understanding that there could be possible health consequences.
 Usually, the patient has to inform the doctor that they have perfect knowledge of any risks and or benefits.
 In a surrogacy, this includes the IVF clinic, the legal team, and surrogacy agency.

 This test is a comprehensive assessment of a person’s psychopathology, which may be relevant to any medical process.
 This very thorough test lists 344 items, each ranked on a 4-point scale, and takes 50-60 minutes to complete.
-This assessment is significant for any potential surrogate in order to evaluate her mental health before she carries someone else’s child.
+This assessment is significant for any potential surrogate mother in order to evaluate her mental health before she carries surrogate baby.

 This is the health insurance given to intended parent(s) for infertility and IVF treatments.
 Only 15 states currently provide insurance for these treatments, and it has remained the same since the 1980s.

-This is the surrogacy insurance granted to the surrogate during her pregnancy, in case any problems occur.
+This is the surrogacy insurance granted to the surrogate mothers during their pregnancy, in case any problems occur.

-This surrogacy insurance is given to the surrogate and is purchased by the intended parent(s).
-It will give the surrogate the ability to see any doctor and give birth at any hospital.
+This surrogacy insurance is given to the surrogate mother and is purchased by the intended parent(s).
+It will give the surrogate mother the ability to see any doctor and give birth at any hospital.